Instant Pot Mongolian Drumsticks [VIDEO]

-- Close the bag, shake to coat all the pieces and freeze flattened so all the chicken drumsticks are covered in sauce.
+- Close the bag, shake to coat all the pieces, and freeze flattened so all the drumsticks are covered in sauce.

-- When ready to make, remove the bag from the freezer in the morning and move it to the refrigerator to thaw.
+- When ready to cook, remove the bag from the freezer in the morning and move it to the refrigerator to thaw.

 - Once thawed, shake well, and add all the ingredients to the instant pot or pressure cooker.

 - As an alternative, add everything to a Ziploc bag in the morning to marinate and dump and cook in the evening.

 A Natural Pressure Release means that the pressure is released gradually.
 For a Natural Pressure Release, you click on Keep Warm, or you turn off the Instant pot and wait a certain amount of time, after which you open the valve and let any leftover pressure release.

 - To refrigerate: Ensure the dish is completely cooled prior to storing.
 Then, transfer the Mongolian drumsticks to an airtight container, and store them for up to 4 days in the fridge.
 Best to reheat prior to serving.